Perry Diamond Pearl

 Perry Diamond Pearl (born c.
-1824) was a Michigan politician.
+1824) was an American politician in Michigan.

 Early life

 Pearl was born around 1824 in New York.

 Career

 Pearl was a farmer.
 On November 5, 1872, Pearl was elected to the Michigan House of Representatives where he represented the Wayne County 5th district from January 4, 1871 to December 31, 1872.
 During his time in the legislature, Pearl lived in Belleville, Michigan.